)

 Below are answers to common questions about visitor health insurance for parents.

-No. Visitor medical insurance isn’t always necessary.
-It can help cover costs associated with eligible medical expenses for injuries or illnesses for family members from a foreign country during short-term travel to the U.S. Also, visitor insurance is secondary to your primary medical insurance policy.
+Visitor insurance is generally a good idea.
+It can help cover costs associated with eligible medical expenses for injuries or illnesses for family members from a foreign country during short-term travel to the U.S.

 The best insurance companies for visitor insurance depend on your needs.
 Popular options include Atlas America, Hop Travel Assist, Patriot America Plus, Safe Travels USA, Seven Corners Travel Insurance, and INF Elite.